kubedb/docs/docs/guides/mysql/monitoring/using-prometheus-operator.md

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# Monitoring MySQL Using CoreOS Prometheus Operator
+# Monitoring MySQL Using Prometheus operator

-CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use CoreOS Prometheus operator to monitor MySQL database deployed with KubeDB.
+[Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
+This tutorial will show you how to use Prometheus operator to monitor MySQL database deployed with KubeDB.

 ## Before You Begin